PandaHugMonster/php-simputils/README.md

 ```

-At any point of time you can receive the config by this command:
+At any point of time you can receive the config by this command (for **the main app**
+init config object):

 ```php